 I’ve felt bad, then, for my biggest project yet, dangling from my neck wherever I’ve gone over the past year.
 It’s true that I myself looked silly most of the time, however, that goofy bird, trapped and understandably frustrated and annoyed, has been ready to spread its wings and explore the world on its own for a very long time now.

 I think that’s finally going to happen.
 It’s been a strange, yearslong waiting game for both of us.
-But news is that Sound Effect Infinity is going to take off in January.
-But let me give you a few thoughts on all of this:
+The latest news I’ve been given by my publisher is that Sound Effect Infinity is going to take off very soon.
+Let me give you a few weird thoughts on this whole process:

 I turned the final draft of my promised science fiction novel, Sound Effect Infinity, in for publication early in 2023.
 It was due to release in November of that year.
 Now, the latest word here in fall 2024, is that they’re planning a January 21, 2025 shipping date, including a fair level of promotion and marketing.
 Things seem pretty serious.
 Last weekend I sent character and story notes to my publisher that they have forwarded to the person hired to do the narration of the audiobook.
 I saw a planned promotional music video, too, a while back which is pretty cool and pretty wild, and perfect for a story about the psychological and paranormal mysteries of loud guitar music.
 There’s more creative stuff in development as well they don’t want to get me thinking about yet.